vdstack/mockit/README.md

 verifyThat(mockedFunc).wasCalledOnceWith("hello", "world");
 ```

-These verifications are assertive, meaning they will throw an detailed error if the mock was not called the way you expected it to be.
+These verifications are assertive, meaning they will throw a detailed error if the mock was not called the way you expected it to be.
 No assertion library necessary !

 Finally, you can leverage the power of the [Zod](https://github.com/colinhacks/zod) library's schemas to make make assertions on the nature of the parameters passed to your mocks.